wieden-kennedy/autoscalebot/README.md

 #### NOTIFY_IF_NEEDS_BELOW_MIN

-Send a notification if scaling down is called for, but we're already at `MIN_DYNOS`.
+Send a notification if scaling down is called for, but we're already at `MIN_PROCESSES`.
 Defaults to:

 ```python:
 NOTIFY_IF_NEEDS_BELOW_MIN = False